Chat with us, powered by LiveChat

 Your conference attendance will give you 12 continuing certification credits, which will renew any NABITA 2-year certification.
 Click here to learn more about CCCs.

-NABITA has created downloadable Supervisor Justification Letters that you can customize and send to your supervisor to attend the conference and/or training courses!
+NABITA has created a downloadable Supervisor Justification Letter template that you can customize and send to your supervisor to attend the conference and/or training courses!

 Upon purchase completion, you will receive a registration confirmation email.
 You can access the NABITA Event Lobby at that time by logging in with your email address (no password is required).